ci1xgk/Fellowship_Webpage/Flood_Human_ABM.md

-## Agent-based flood model for simulating human-flood responses
+## Simulating dynamic human-flood responses

 This model is being developed through the PhD project of Mohammad Shirvani (mshirvani1@sheffield.ac.uk) at the University of Sheffield supervised by [Dr Georges Kesserwani](https://www.sheffield.ac.uk/civil/staff/academic/gk) and [Dr Paul Richmond](http://paulrichmond.shef.ac.uk/).
 It is built upon [FLAME-GPU](http://www.flamegpu.com), which is a computer platform for building and running agent-based simulations on Graphics Processing Units (GPUs).
 The motivation behind this development is to enable a flexible human-flood modelling framework that captures the complex and bidirectional interactions between flooding and people.